andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ## Motions
-g;          - to revert the InsertLeave jump gI^- <cr>   - to prefix the current line with a '- ' without movng the cursor q/Q         - labels tab/s-t/,t  - Headers next/prev /end of header c-i/m       - ballparks
+g;          - to revert the InsertLeave jump gI^- <cr>   - to prefix the current line with a '- ' without moving the cursor leader j    - break line (with indention)
+<BS>        - Join line below with current line
+imap <BS> "  - This 'undo's a line break while staying in insert mode q/Q         - labels tab/s-t/,t  - Headers next/prev /end of header c-i/m       - ballparks